 - Make suggestions for product or service developments.

-- Use research methodology (focus groups, in-depth interviews, quantitative research, etc.) models and statistic methodologies to test innovations and present findings to the customer for feedback.
+- Use research methodology (focus groups, in-depth interviews, quantitative research, etc.), models, and statistical methods to test innovations and present findings to customers for feedback.

 - Manage the results of a company’s or product’s brand or re-brand.

 - Evaluate current marketing campaigns.